superpose-labs/ares/SUPERPOSE_WORKFLOW_GUIDE.md

 # 2. Apply filters
 # 3. Export CSV with IDs

-# Export to RLDS
+# Export to RLDS (if you have a custom export script)
-python scripts/kaist/export_to_rlds.py --ids-csv filtered.csv --output-dir ./output
+python scripts/YOUR_DATASET/export_to_rlds.py --ids-csv filtered.csv --output-dir ./output

 # Stop MongoDB when done (optional)
 brew services stop mongodb-community@7.0